48 Idioms About Roads

 9. Middle of the road

-Example Sentence:
+Example Sentences:

-• The movie was middle of the road—not bad, not great.
+• The movie was middle of the road, not bad, not great.

 • Her grade was middle of the road, a solid B.